 An account may gain exposure to the commodity markets through investments in leveraged or unleveraged commodity index-linked notes, which are derivative debt instruments with principal and/or coupon payments linked to the performance of commodity indices.
 The Fund may also invest in commoditylinked notes with principal and/or coupon payments linked to the value of commodities or commodity futures contracts.
-The value of these notes will rise or fall in response to changes in the underlying commodity prices.
+The value of these notes will rise or fall in response to changes in the underlying commodity or related index of investment.
+These notes expose the account economically to movements in commodity prices.
 These notes are also subject to risks, such as credit, market and interest rate risks, that in general affect the values of debt securities.
 In addition, these notes are often leveraged, increasing the volatility of each note's market value relative to changes in the underlying commodity, commodity futures contract or commodity index.
 Therefore, at the maturity of the note, the account may receive more or less principal than it originally invested.
 An account might receive interest payments on the note that are more or less than the stated coupon interest payments.